Fundamental Factors that Affect Altern ...

 The correct answer is A.

-The corporate profits to GDP ratio of this country have been rising over the years, but it won’t do so forever.
+This country’s corporate profits to GDP ratio has been rising over the years, but it will not do so forever.
 Simultaneously, the constant labor income would prompt the workers to halt their work unless the wages are increased.
 In turn, this will undercut the demand, making the profit margins unsustainable.
-Therefore, it is probable that the corporate profits to GDP ratio will decrease in the long run, tending to its historical mean.
+Thus, it is probable that the corporate profits to GDP ratio will decrease in the long run, tending to its historical mean.

-LOS 7 (c) Explain why potential GDP and its growth rate matter for equity and fixed income investors.
+LOS 9 (c) Explain why potential GDP and its growth rate matter for equity and fixed-income investors.